 The first Mishna in the gemara of Rosh Hashana informs us of various 'new years'.
 These are times of the year that are considered the beginning of the annual calendar with regard to various laws.
 The Rosh Hashana for trees is the fifteenth day of the month of Shvat, more famously known as 'Tu B'Shvat'.
-Any tree that begins to take root before this date is deemed to have lived for one full year when Tu B'Shvat arrives, even if it only took root a few days before that date.
 This day is considered a festive day, therefore the prayer of tachanun (supplication for forgiveness) is not recited.
 Further, there is the universal custom to make blessings on, and, eat a variety of fruit.
 The overall focus of the day is to thank HaShem for the gift of trees to the world and to recognize the wonders of nature.

 However, there is an additional miracle that is found specifically with trees.
 The process of nourishment for a vegetable is relatively straightforward; it is drawn directly from the ground into the vegetable itself.
 In contrast, the process of nourishment for a tree is far more complicated.
 The tree needs to be able to take the nourishment from the ground, draw it all the way up the trunk to its branches, and then to the fruit.
 Rav Weinberg explains that every stage in a plant's development is a miracle, therefore we are instructed to be thankful for HaShem's numerous gifts in this area.
 Since trees are subject to more miracles than vegetables, it is appropriate that their 'birthday' is considered more worthy of celebration than that of vegetables.